Friends for Youth 1 to 1 Mentoring

-Target Population: Youth who are referred by teachers, counselors, probation officers, county mental health workers, Children's Protective Services, and other youth professionals as being at-risk of not reaching their full potential due to challenges at home, at school, or in their neighborhood
+Target Population: Youth ages 8-17 (referred by teachers, counselors, probation officers, county mental health, child protective/welfare services, or other youth-serving professionals) who are at-risk of not reaching their full potential due to challenges at home, at school, and/or in their neighborhood

 Friends for Youth's mission is to create quality mentoring relationships for youth who need them most.
-Friends for Youth was established in 1979 by local community leaders who recognized that many at-risk children did not fit the focus of other available services.
-The Friends for Youth Mentoring Services program creates and sustains community-based, long-term, one-to-one relationships between adult volunteer mentors and youth who lack a positive adult relationship.
+The Friends for Youth 1 to 1 Mentoring program creates and sustains community-based, long-term, one-to-one relationships between trusted adult volunteer mentors and youth who lack a positive adult relationship.
 This relationship exposes youth-in-need to new opportunities for learning and growth, with an emphasis on positive youth development, academic achievement, health and wellness, prevention services, and critical skills for future self-sufficiency.

-Friends for Youth integrates outcome measures for the youth (e.g., academic achievement, wellness, skills development) into ongoing operations.
-Data is gathered during the intake interview of the mentee, three-months after being matched with a mentor, and at the one-year mark and is then analyzed.
+Friends for Youth 1 to 1 Mentoring integrates outcome measures for the youth (e.g., academic achievement, wellness, skills development) into ongoing operations.
+Data is gathered during the intake interview of the mentee, three months after being matched with a mentor, and at the one-year mark, then analyzed.
 The data is then used to see how the youth has progressed.